KCL-TAI/KCL-TAI.github.io/_pages/about.md

     <p>London SE1 9RT</p>

 news: true
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit:  10 # leave blank to include all the news in the `_news` folder
+  limit:  5 # leave blank to include all the news in the `_news` folder

 latest_posts:
   enabled: false